joelcarterstn/deployment-stacks/TUTORIAL.md

 - `deny-settings-apply-to-child-scopes`: Deny settings will be applied to child Azure management scopes
 - `deny-settings-excluded-actions`: List of role-based access control (RBAC) management operations excluded from the deny settings.
 Up to 200 actions are allowed

 To modify deny settings, [Azure Deployment Stack Owner](https://www.azadvertizer.net/azrolesadvertizer/adb29209-aa1d-457b-a786-c913953d2891.html) RBAC is required.
-Note: The required `Microsoft.Resources/deploymentStacks/manageDenySetting/action operation` is contained in the NotActions of Contributor.
+Note: The required `Microsoft.Resources/deploymentStacks/manageDenySetting/action operation` exists in the NotActions of the Contributor built-in role.

 To apply a `denyDelete` lock to your deployment stack, update your deployment stack definition, specifying the appropriate parameter(s):